UMR-CNRS-7267/Metacongo_Paper/README.md

 **kaiju databases**

-Please, feel free to use recent databases if you want , Newer versions are available from kaiju webserver https://kaiju.binf.ku.dk/server
+Please, feel free to use recent databases if you want, Newer versions are available from the kaiju webserver https://kaiju.binf.ku.dk/server

 >> Versions Used In the Paper are :